lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Clients/BotClient.md

 # GetChannel method

 Returns the channel for the given channel ID.
-If guild ID is null it will search for a direct message channel If guild ID is not null it will search for a guild channel
+If guild ID is null, it will search for a direct message channel If guild ID is not null, it will search for a guild channel

 ```csharp
 public DiscordChannel GetChannel(Snowflake channelId, Snowflake? guildId)